Isaac-Jasper/Team50RetroGameJam/README.md

 https://youtu.be/Z2d0tbZlljA

+# Art
+All art done by our team member Cooper Ross during the game jam.

 # Resources Used

 - The FontStruction “Nintendo NES Font” (https://fontstruct.com/fontstructions/show/406653) by “Goatmeal” is licensed under a Creative Commons Attribution Non-commercial Share Alike license (http://creativecommons.org/licenses/by-nc-sa/3.0/).